 Ultra-cold atoms (atoms cooled down very close to the absolute zero) were chosen for the research due to their promise as potential quantum simulators.
 Although in its infancy, other research has used ultra-cold atoms to simulate the complicated motion of electrons in solids and are being used in research simulating some subatomic processes.

-“To explain the astronomical observation of the shrinking of the Universe, we must admit that it started from somewhere.
-We hope to simulate those initial scenarios to help distinguish between them, and pinpoint the very beginning of our Universe.”
+The team say that to explain the astronomical observation of the shrinking of the Universe, one has to admit that it started from somewhere.
+The team hopes to simulate those initial scenarios to help distinguish between them, and pinpoint the very beginning of our Universe.

 Page authorised by Web Content Manager